sophiadigitalart/live-remote-mixer/README.md

  * install npm
  * in the folder for this project, type 'npm install', then 'gulp'
- * change the file 'js/live-remote-js-example.js'.
-It will automatically be recompiled.
+ * change files in 'src'.
+They will automatically be recompiled.
  * Refresh your browser to see your changes

 ####Ideas